samber/slog-multi/README.md

 #### Inline handler

-An "inline handler" (aka. lambda), is a shortcut to handler implement, that hooks a single method and proxies others.
+An "inline handler" (aka. lambda), is a shortcut to implement `slog.Handler`, that hooks a single method and proxies others.

 ```go
 mdw := slogmulti.NewHandleInlineHandler(